-Why Would Your Advisor Ask You to Quit?
+Why Would Your Thesis Advisor Ask You to Quit?

 I walked home in a fog, her words echoing in my mind.
 “I know I should have talked to someone,” she had said.
 So I decided that rather than giving up at the first sign of defeat, I would find someone to talk to.